 Press the power door lock switch to lock or unlock all the doors at once.
+The rear power door lock switches only provide a lock function as a safety feature.
+They will not unlock the doors.

 Automatic Door Locks

 Just close your doors and turn on the ignition.
 Every time you move your shift lever out of PARK (P) all of the doors will lock.
 Your doors will unlock every time you stop and move your shift lever back into PARK (P).
 If someone needs to get out while you're not in PARK (P), have that person use the manual or power lock.
 When the door is closed again, it will not lock automatically.
 Just use the manual or power lock to lock the door again.